 7. Capacity for inclusive learning

 The network turned to adaptive learning because of the potential to close achievement gaps in courses with students who have a wide range of readiness.
-(The pilot particularly targeted “gateway” courses.
-These introductory courses in a program of study often have hundreds of students in a lecture-style format, and they are often a barrier to progress for under-represented students.)
+(The pilot particularly targeted gateway courses.
+These introductory courses in a program of study often have hundreds of students in a lecture-style format, and they are often a barrier to progress for minoritized and poverty-affected students.)

-Institutions implementing adaptive learning must look at ways to support all students regardless of where they are starting.
+Institutions implementing adaptive learning must look at ways to support every student regardless of where they are starting.
 In addition to supporting students with diverse levels of prior learning, courses should strive to be culturally responsive.

-The needs assessment used with pilot institutions asked:
+The adaptive learning readiness assessment used with pilot institutions asked:

-- Across the institution, to what extent are departments and faculty encouraged and supported in efforts to improve teaching and learning for low-income and under-represented minority students?
+- Across the institution, to what extent are departments and faculty encouraged and supported in efforts to improve teaching and learning for minoritized and poverty-affected students?

 - Do department chairs and faculty know the success rates for their foundational courses for key student subgroups?